nadurath/bbchatbot/README.md

 ## Written by Dawood Nadurath and Sam Britton for NLP 2018

+### how to run:

+Simply run "python main.py" from a directory that contains all the python files, and contains a directory named "docs" that has the selection of facts in a file named "facts.txt"

     Convo flow example:
     - Greeting - Hello, I'm the Beach Bot!
 What's your name? -> Name set
     - Branch - Hello {name}!
 Would you like to know about the Beach Boys' members, albums, or songs?) -> State set (xyz)